SinghaniaV/Stock-Exchange/readme.md

 * SQL
 * HTML
 * Bootstrap

-## Summary
-Finance is a web app that allows logged-in users to "buy" and "sell" stocks (with pretend money) as well as look up real stock quotes fetched from IEX API.
-Users can also view their stock portfolio transaction history.

 ## How to Run
 1. Clone this repository, navigate to the project and type the following commands: